Juneau Alaska, USA Travel Guide

 Juneau offers several areas perfect for walking and exploring on foot.

-Cycling is a good way to explore Juneau, with dedicated paths and rental options.
+Cycling is an effective way to explore Juneau, with designated trails and rental options.

 Various private tour operators offer bus tours to Mendenhall Glacier and other sights; these are usually pre-booked excursions.
 Juneau does not have a formal hop-on-hop-off bus service.